pchoi-edr/TechEngr-C360-LOS-API/request-response-structure.md

 The distinction between the contents of the _meta_ and _data_ elements is a semantic one that depends on the context of each API endpoint.
-If general, the `data` element will contains the primary data being sent or received, and the `meta` element will contain supporting metadata that is in some way ancillary to or descriptive of the data in the `data` element.
+If general, the `data` element will contain the primary data being sent or received, and the `meta` element will contain supporting metadata that is in some way ancillary to or descriptive of the data in the `data` element.